ericwbailey/ericwbailey.website/source/writing/comic-sans-is-a-good-typeface-actually.md

 Perception of Comic Sans as an inferior typeface is a bit of a self-reinforcing phenomenon in the design community, and that’s a problem.

 Designers hear from other designers that it is a bad typeface, so they parrot the statement in order to appear legitimate to their peers.
-The flip of this is also true.
-If you don’t vocally hate Comic Sans like your peers do, you risk being perceived as not a “real” designer.
+The flip of this is also true: if you don’t vocally hate Comic Sans like your peers do, you risk being perceived as not a “real” designer.

 This helps to enshrine a hegemonic, homogenized view of what design is.
 This, in turn, does its part to help shape what we consider “good design.”
-A notion of what good design is carries an incredible amount of power, as it helps to shape how we interact with systems.
+The notion of what good design is carries an incredible amount of power, as it helps to shape how we interact with systems.

 This perception of Comic Sans also creates artificial friction in situations where it might be a good typeface to utilize.
 Given its popularity in the disability and writing spaces, it would be a great typeface to have in a feature where a user can select from multiple options (my e-reader comes immediately to mind).